Home Nations Series: History

-Whilst professional snooker tournaments were increasing in popularity throughout the British Isles during the 1980s, the events are largely uncoordinated; there was never a snooker season with all four home nations holding at least one open event within the same season.
+Whilst professional snooker tournaments were increasing in popularity throughout the British Isles during the 1980s, the events were largely uncoordinated and there was never a snooker season with all four home nations holding at least one open event in its name within the same season.

-On 29 April 2015, it is announced that from the 2016–17 snooker season on, a "Home Nations Series" would be added to the season's calendar.
+On 29 April 2015, it was announced that, starting from the 2016–17 snooker season, a new "Home Nations Series" would be added to the season's calendar.
 Being the home of snooker, the series includes tournaments of the four countries in the United Kingdom by combining the existing Scottish Open and Welsh Open with the newly created English Open and the Northern Ireland Open.
 There was a special bonus of £1 million on offer to the player who would win all four tournaments in the same season until 2020, when it was dropped in light of the then-ongoing COVID-19 pandemic.
-As for the individual events of the series, they offer the second-lowest prize fund of all regular format snooker ranking events only ahead of the British Open (the Snooker Shoot Out has the lowest prize fund of all ranking events).
+The special bonus has never been reinstated since the conclusion of the pandemic, instead being replaced by the BetVictor Bonus prize.

-The series received a new logo as a part of the WST's rebranding in 2024.
+As for the individual events of the series, the total prize fund and winners' cheque was initially lower than most other events, but has increased over time, now offering a total prize fund of £550,400 with a winners' cheque of £100,000, which is considered equal to the majority of events neither hosted in China or the Triple Crown Series.
+The series received a new logo in line with WST's revised rebranding in 2024.
+The 2025-26 snooker season was notionally the final year of the series, as part of the original ten-year contract with Eurosport, but the success of the tournaments led the series to be renewed for subsequent seasons.